Best daily deals

 A chart detailing the frequency response performance of the HyperX Quadcast microphone.

-A very flat response like this one is great for capturing all kinds of sounds, not limited to a human voice.
+A flat response like this one is great for capturing all kinds of sounds, not limited to a human voice.

-In our testing, we found that this mic bumps sibilant sounds (f, s, sh, etc) a bit over most other voice sounds, so you may want to either step back from the mic a bit, or see if you can reduce that band in post-processing if you’re podcasting.
-I myself have issues with this, so I typically drop everything over 4kHz 10-30dB depending on the recording with a different microphone.
+In our testing, we found that this mic bumps sibilant sounds (f, s, sh, etc) a bit over most other voice sounds, so you may want to either step back from the mic a bit or see if you can reduce that band in post-processing if you’re podcasting.
+I myself have issues with this, so I typically drop everything over 4kHz 10-30dB, depending on the recording with a different microphone.

 What’s the difference between the HyperX QuadCast S and QuadCast?